 - Beware the Nice Ones: Cortana is nice, if a bit snarky, but if you try to hurt John, she will ruin you.

 - In the first game, should John decide to kill Keyes with the weapon he provides, Cortana will proceed to sound an alarm that summons a swarm of invincible troopers.

-- Her revenge upon COL. James Ackerson is particularly sweet, as she manufactures evidence of him having an affair and a request to transfer to the front lines, ensuring that his personal life would be ruined and his certain death soon after.
-He wiggles out of it, though.
+- Her revenge upon Colonel James Ackerson for attempting to kill John is particularly sweet, as she manufactures evidence of him having an affair and a request to transfer to the front lines, ensuring that his personal life would be ruined and his certain death soon after.
+Ackerson wiggles out of it, though.

-- Then in Halo 4 she personally saves John's life by incapacitating the Didact!
+- In Halo 4, despite her Sanity Slippage, she personally saves John's life by incapacitating the Didact!

-- Brain Uploading: The manner of her creation, courtesy of a flash-clone of Dr. Halsey's brain.
+- Brain Uploading: Created from the brain of a flash-clone of Dr. Halsey.

-- Break the Cutie: In Halo 3, courtesy of the Gravemind.
-It continues in Halo 4 thanks to her rampancy.
+- Break the Cutie: In Halo 3, her chipper confidence comes close to breaking, courtesy of the Gravemind's torture.
+She recovers somewhat after being rescued, but she really starts to mentally deteriorate in Halo 4 thanks to her rampancy.

 - Deadpan Snarker: Has a fairly sardonic sense of humor in the original trilogy; no wonder her and Chief get along so well!"A gondola's launching from the far towers.
 Big surprise, it's full of Covenant reinforcements."

 (After killing said reinforcements) "Well, they were nice enough to bring us a ride."